dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

   violent action to repair — if abusing fear is critical to your tactics and strategy.

-- (7) most critically, you must know how to create and apply your leverage by systemically influencing the narratives and beliefs individuals create. doing so requires “cultivating an air of fear” -- you must understand how to create and persist informational
+- (7) Most critically, you must know how to create and apply your leverage by systemically influencing the narratives and beliefs individuals create. doing so requires “cultivating an air of fear” -- you must understand how to create and persist informational